Documentation – Beta v23.1

 Noise autocorrelation

-This plot is still in the R&D phase.
-The author (NLK) added it to examine his hypothesis that the noise power spectrum (and autocorrelation) indicate the amount of electrical crosstalk of image sensor when the effects of demosaicing and fixed-pattern noise are removed (not the case for the image on the right) and the primary noise source is photon shot noise.
+This plot, which is still in the R&D phase, has been added to examine the hypothesis that the noise power spectrum (and autocorrelation) indicate the amount of electrical crosstalk of image sensor when the effects of demosaicing and fixed-pattern noise are removed and the primary noise source is photon shot noise.
 The idea behind the hypothesis is that light incident on the sensor is entirely uncorrelated, so that if there were no crosstalk the noise would be white.

 This image on the right was white-balanced.